mainuddinm55/aws-event-schema-generation/README.md

 ## How to use

-clone the repository and defines your event properties within js object like this
+clone the repository and defines your event properties in `events.js` file on same path like this object

 ```